Vadi/speed-trapper-app/README.md

 Above screenshot shows how Car app would look like, it just displays a random number between 10 - 200 that is assumed to be the speed of the car.
 The car is nothing but your browser session.
 So if you open more browsers, you have more cars generating random numbers.
 This numbers, using SignalR, would be sent to Speed Trapper application.
 We will leave the details to you on how you would make the communication work.

 The screenshot shows names for each car.
-We have kept ```names.txt``` file in ```resources``` folder for your reading pleasure, it has readable names that you would need to randomnly pick and assign to new browser sessions a.k.a new cars.
+We have kept ```car-names.txt``` file in ```resources``` folder for your reading pleasure, it has readable names that you would need to randomnly pick and assign to new browser sessions a.k.a new cars.
 However, do not worry about duplicate car names appearing in browser sessions.

 ## Making Speed Trapper and Car app talk